Step into laid-back Louisiana, where letting the good times roll comes naturally.

 Festival International de Louisiane: Blending Music, Cuisine and Art

 Each spring, on the last weekend in April, more than 300,000 people pour into town for one of the most beloved music festivals around.
 Best of all, it’s free.
 Celebrating French heritage through music, food and culture, the Festival International de Louisiane draws national and international music acts from more than 25 different countries.
-A diverse lineup featuring Cajun, Zydeco and other multicultural music acts hits six stages over the course of five days.
+A diverse lineup featuring Cajun, Zydeco and other multicultural music acts hits multiple stages over the course of the festival.
 Fascinating art and cultural exhibits play a role too.
-Be sure to catch Tattooed Walls, an interactive experience where fans can watch selected artists live-paint murals.
 You won’t go hungry either; carefully selected food vendors show up with their best delicacies including samosas, crawfish pistolettes, boudin (Cajun-style sausage), sweet potato beignets, deep-fried bananas foster bread pudding and more.
 It’s a good-natured crowd here ready for fun.
 If you don’t know the Cajun two-step, you will by the end of the weekend.

 Zydeco washboard musician gives soulful performance at Festival International de Louisiane